UVM Agricultural and Environmental Testing Lab

 What is included?

-The basic test includes pH, available P, K, Ca, Mg, S, micronutrients, reactive Al (farm and commercial garden only), CEC, base saturation, organic matter, and fertilizer and lime recommendations for one crop.
+The basic test includes pH, available P, K, Ca, Mg, S, micronutrients, reactive Al, CEC, base saturation, organic matter, and fertilizer and lime recommendations for one crop.
 If you would like recommendations for additional crops, indicate which ones and add $2 for each additional crop (you have to pick the crop—we don’t tell you what crop your soil would be suitable for).

 I only want to test my soil for lead; how much does that cost?